|

 As well as the chance to see fish and marine vegetation, you can also spot shipwrecks from the windows of the Golden Shark submarine.

 Heading down to 25 metres, it’s a unique chance to discover life under the Atlantic Ocean, spending around 40 minutes under water.
+Departs from Puerto de Mogan.

 Poema del Mar aquarium

-If you’d like to discover some of the world’s undersea wonders without getting wet, then the Poema del Mar aquarium, set on the waterfront in the capital Las Palmas is perfect.
+If you’d like to discover some of the world’s undersea wonders without getting wet, then the Poema del Mar aquarium, set on the waterfront in the island’s capital Las Palmas is perfect.

 Divided into several different zones – including deep ocean, reef and jungle – you can discover 35 separate ecosystems, including local Canary Islands species.